Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 • For administrative appeals (Honor Code), sustain the decision of the Hearing Officer or return the case to the Hearing Officer for reconsideration with remarks and suggestions.

-• For Community Standards Council appeals, sustain the decision of the Council or recommend that the Council reconsider its decision or outcome(s).
+• For Community Standards Council appeals, sustain the decision of the Community Standards Council or recommend that the CSC reconsider its decision or outcome(s).

 • For Honor Council appeals, sustain the decision of the Honor Council or return the case to the Honor Council for reconsideration with remarks and suggestions.